-For the year ended December 31, 2023, the Company recorded \$11,718 of stock-based compensation expense for its equity and cash settled plans (2022: \$15,230).
-As at December 31, 2023, the Company held \$5,488 in current stock-based compensation liability and \$8,297 in non-current stock-based compensation liability for its cash settled plans (as at December 31, 2022: \$6,028 and \$7,869 respectively).
+For the year ended December 31, 2024, the Company recorded \$10,898 of stock-based compensation expense for its equity and cash settled plans (2023: \$11,718).
+As at December 31, 2024, the Company held \$6,864 in current stock-based compensation liability and \$4,238 in non-current stock-based compensation liability for its cash settled plans (as at December 31, 2023: \$5,488 and \$8,297 respectively).

-15. Operating Segments
+16. Operating Segments

-The Company reports on three strategic business units: The North American (Canada and the United States) and International (Latin America, including Mexico, Offshore, the Eastern Hemisphere, and the Middle East) business units, all of which offer technology services to the oil and gas industry, and the Solar and Energy Storage business unit, which provides technology services to solar and energy storage developers.
-The following tables represent a disaggregation of revenue from contracts with customers along with the reportable segment for each category:
+Starting in the first quarter of 2024, the Company reports on four strategic business units: North American Drilling (Canada and the United States), International Drilling (Latin America, including Mexico, Offshore, the Eastern Hemisphere, and the Middle East) and Completions business units, all of which offer technology services to the oil and gas industry, and the Solar and Energy Storage business unit, which provides technology services to solar and energy storage developers.